thunderrabbit/robnugen-journal-entries/2020/10/08what-i-do.md

 I still struggle now.
 Am I still a good man even though I don't have kids of my own?
 Can I hold space for fathers even though I'm not one?
-I have found i can if I stop worrying about it and just hold space.
+I have found I can if I stop worrying about it and just hold space.

 What does hold space even mean?
 It means being present; being a witness for another man's work.
 Not like bring your mentor to work